CORE-GATECH-GROUP/serpent-tools/docs/overview.rst

 ================

-The ``serpentTools`` package contains a variety of parsing utilities, each designed to read a specific output from the SERPENT Monte Carlo code [1]_.
+The ``serpentTools`` package contains a variety of parsing utilities, each designed to read a specific output from the :term:`SERPENT` Monte Carlo code [1]_.
 Many of the parsing utilities store the outputs in custom container objects, while other store or return a collection of arrays.
 This page gives an overview of what files are currently supported,